[index]

 interesting pattern around this point.
 Some well-to-do people instinctively

-reject this from consideration, yet show discomfort when they struggle to
+reject this from consideration, yet show discomfort and struggle when I ask

-explain why they reject it.
-Perhaps they sense it to be a form of provincial
+them to explain why they reject it.
+Perhaps they sense it to be a form of

-thinking.
-If you find yourself having this reaction also, blink a few times,
+provincial thinking.
+If you find yourself having this reaction also, blink a

-read it with an open mind, and then consider it against on its merits in the
+few times, read it with an open mind, and then consider it against on its

 :5 This includes ministers.
 The next time you find yourself reviewing a